simonmika/egmontmika.com/content/blog/stepping-out-of-the-boat.md

 +++
-title = "Stepping out of the Boat" date = "2014-10-16T07:26:42Z" image = "Walking on water.png"
+title = "Stepping out of the Boat" date = "2014-10-16T07:26:42Z" image = "stepping out of the boat.png"
 +++
 Jesus didn't promise you a safe and predictable life.